 ‘So can you tell me a story now?’

+She puts the wand in her backpack.
 ‘OK.
 Move over!’
 Playfully she pushes her brother and lies down next to him.

 ‘Tell me about when you and mom lived in Springfield!
 Please?’

 Granny doesn’t want to wake her grandchildren who are soundly asleep.
-‘Just look at those two!’
+‘Just look at those two.
+They’re not fighting all the time…’

 Missy comes into the room.
-‘They’re not fighting all the time…’

-‘They are quite sweet… Why don’t we just put a sleeping spell on them!’
+‘They are quite sweet… Why don’t we just put a sleeping spell on them?’

 It’s so nice and quiet… Now what shall I do?
 Read, maybe?… Or watch television!
-No one to complain about what I’m watching.
-Or just sit here, doing nothing…
+No one home to complain about what I’m watching.
+Problem is, we don’t have a TV.
+Well.
+I can just sit here, doing nothing…